IshAhm/IshAhm-pep-spring-project/README.md

 ## Background

-Full-stack applications are typically concerned with both a front end, that displays information to the user and takes in input, and a backend, that manages persisted information.
+When building a full-stack application, we're typically concerned with both a front end, that displays information to the user and takes in input, and a backend, that manages persisted information.

 This project will be a backend for a hypothetical social media app, where we must manage our users’ accounts as well as any messages that they submit to the application.
-However, the functionality for this project will leverage a popular web application framework for Java known as Spring.
-The Spring framework allows for automatic injection and configuration of many features, including data persitence, endpoints and conventional data manipulation logic (CRUD operations).

-In our hypothetical micro-blogging or messaging app, any user should be able to see all of the messages posted to the site, or they can see the messages posted by a particular user.
-In either case, we require a backend which is able to deliver the data needed to display this information as well as process actions like logins, registrations, message creations, message updates, and message deletions.
+The application will function as a micro-blogging or messaging app.
+In our hypothetical application, any user should be able to see all of the messages posted to the site, or they can see the messages posted by a particular user.

+This API includes the ability to process actions such as user login and creation, message creations, updates, retrievals and deletions.

+Techonologies used include the Java Spring Framework, Spring Annotations, and Spring Data JPA,.

+To start the project, run the main method in SocialMediaApp.java.